axsuul/dotfiles-archived/README.md

 # Description
-These are my `.files`, files that I put in my home directory on UNIX systems which then multiply my productivity by over nine thousand!

-# Dependencies
+Gotta have my dotfiles!
+Plays nicely with:

+- git
 - vim
 - tmux
 - oh-my-zsh
+- rbenv

 # Installation
 Use [homesick](https://github.com/technicalpickles/homesick) to install these dotfiles.
-Unfortunately, it introduces a ruby dependency but honestly how can you live without it?
+Yes, it requires [http://ruby-lang.org](Ruby)!
 Thankfully it works on `1.8.7` so you can still be an old tard.

     $ gem install homesick
     $ homesick clone axsuul/dotfiles